 Association secretary Maddie Dalrymple is hospitalized, so Marge Carver is running the tourney.

-HALSTROM WINS: The Halstrom Masonry team overcame the rigors of wheelchair bowling and won the second annual Richard Baker Wheelchair Fundraiser on Sunday at Seminole Lanes.
+HALSTROM WINS: The Halstrom Masonry team overcame the rigors of wheelchair bowling and won the second annual Richard Baker Wheelchair Fundraiser last Sunday at Seminole Lanes.

 Halstrom members were Gary and Brian Halstrom, Darrin Campbell and Mike Pittman.
 They shot a 1,469 total.